 John loves to talk about the sky

 are visible, and the Milky Way with his green

 laser pointer, and provides endless anecdotes and

 insights relating to the history of the

-constellations, the birth, life, and death of stars, how the sky changes with time,
+constellations, the birth, life, and death of

+Milky Way Galaxy, how the sky changes with time,

 interesting things there are to know about the sky

 The evening is a combination of

 planets and the moon when visible, star clusters,

 nebulas, distant galaxies, and more.

 $60 / hour; limited to 6 people.